mochi-hpc/mochi-doc/docs/source/ssg/06_join_leave.rst

 Note that :code:`ssg_group_join` and :code:`ssg_group_leave` both
 have a variant, :code:`ssg_group_join_target` and :code:`ssg_group_leave_target`,
-respectively, which can be used to specify to address of another member of the group to inform of the process joining/leaving.
+respectively, which can be used to specify he address of another member of the group to inform of the process joining/leaving.
 The :code:`ssg_group_join` and :code:`ssg_group_leave` functions simply contact a random group member for this purpose.